OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-26.md

 ## Matthew 26:56

-But all this has taken place so that the writings of the prophets might be fulfilled.”
-Then all the disciples deserted him and fled.
+But all this has occurred so that the writings of the prophets might be fulfilled.”
+Then all the disciples left him and fled.

 ---